Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Introduction

-The paper is organized in the following way.
-We start from providing the background material in Section \ref{section:background}, and then define the vector diffusion maps in Section \ref{section:vdm} and discuss its embedding property.
-In Section \ref{section:vsd} we define a new metric in the manifold set $\MM_{d,k,D}$, referred to as {\em the vector spectral distance}.
+The results of this paper are organized in the following way.
+In Section \ref{section:background} the background material and notations are provided.

+In Section \ref{section:vdm}, the VDM and VDD are defined and we discuss the embedding property of VDM in Theorem \ref{Vtembedding} and the local geodesic estimation property of VDD in Theorem \ref{thm:geod}.
+Indeed, VDM is a diffeomorphic embedding of a manifold $M\in\MM_{d,k,D}$ into the Hilbert space $\ell^2$, and if $x,y\in M$ are close enough in the sense of geodesic distance, then the VDD of these two points are closely related to the geodesic distance.

+In Section \ref{section:vsd} we define VSD in the manifold set $\MM_{d,k,D}$.
 The key ingredients in this section are the generalized Kato's type inequality comparing the trace of the heat kernel of the Laplace-Beltrami operator and the trace of the heat kernel of the connection Laplacian and a nice isoperimetric inequality for heat kernel comparisons.
-With these key ingredients we show that the vector spectral distance is a distance between isometry classes of Riemannian manifolds in $\MM_{d,k,D}$.
-With the vector spectral distance, in Section \ref{section:precompact} the pre-compactness of the manifold set $\MM_{d,k,D}$ is derived from the Rellich's Theorem and the following Lemma: \begin{lem}\cite[Lemma 15]{berard} Let $(E,\delta)$ be a metric space.
+In brief, although the behavior of the heat kernel of the connection Laplacian might be intricate, we may control its trace simply by the trace of the heat kernel of the Laplace-Beltrami operator.
+With these key ingredients, in Theorem \ref{mainthm} we show that the newly defined metric, the VSD, is really a distance between isometry classes of Riemannian manifolds in $\MM_{d,k,D}$.
+In Section \ref{section:precompact}, with the help of the VSD, the pre-compactness of the manifold set $\MM_{d,k,D}$ is derived in Theorem \ref{Theorem:Precompactness} from the Rellich's Theorem.
+To show this Theorem, we also need the following Lemma: \begin{lem}\cite[Lemma 15]{berard} Let $(E,\delta)$ be a metric space.
 Let $\mathcal{F}(E)$ denote the set of non-empty closed subsets of $E$, equipped with the Hausdorff distance $h_\delta$ associated with $\delta$.
-If the metric space $(E,\delta)$ is precompact, so is the metric space $(\mathcal{F}(E),h_\delta)$. \end{lem} In fact, we view the vector diffusion maps of a given manifold in $\MM_{d,k,D}$ as a point of a set consisting of all embedded manifolds in $\MM_{d,k,D}$, and then apply Lemma \ref{precompactlemma} to show the pre-compactness of $\MM_{d,k,D}$.
+If the metric space $(E,\delta)$ is precompact, so is the metric space $(\mathcal{F}(E),h_\delta)$. \end{lem} In fact, we view the VDM of a given manifold in $\MM_{d,k,D}$ as a point in the set consisting of embeddings of all manifolds in $\MM_{d,k,D}$, and then apply Lemma \ref{precompactlemma} to show the pre-compactness of $\MM_{d,k,D}$ with related to the VSD.
+The main theorems are summarized here for the reader's convenience: \begin{enumerate} \item [$\bullet$] Theorem 4.6: For any fixed $t>0$, $d_t$, the VSD defined in (\ref{VtM}), is a distance between isometry classes of Riemannian manifolds in $\MM_{d,k,D}$.
+In particular, two Riemannian manifolds $(M,g),(M',g')\in \MM_{d,k,D}$ satisfy $d_{t}(M, M')=0$ if and only if $M$ and $M'$ are isometric. \item [$\bullet$] Theorem 5.1: For any $t>0$, the space of the isometry classes in $\MM_{d,k,D}$ is $d_t$-precompact. \end{enumerate}

+In Section \ref{section:manifoldLearning}, we discuss the application of VDM and this new pre-compactness result from the viewpoint of manifold learning.